Empanada dough the thought alone might feel like a daunting task. But what if I tell you that shouldn’t be that way?

 Empanada originates from the Spanish word empanar which means covered by bread dough.
-That is just what we are doing with empanada dough.
+That is just what we are doing with this recipe for empanadas dough.

 I first encountered empanadas in Spain in the local bakery shops that have long oval empanadas with savory fillings like: